Q. What is STAR Bank's routing number?

 Q. How can you assist in speeding up the collection of my receivables?

 A. Speeding the collection of your receivables is a significant issue for most businesses.
 STAR has several solutions to assist in the process again utilizing as much or as little technology as you choose.
 Bank Within sets you up to scan and process all your check receivables without ever leaving your office.
 STAR's Lock Box system allows you to outsource your receivables.
 These are just two solutions that STAR has available.
-Visit Account Receivable Solutions for other time and money savings solutions.

 Q. How can you help me make federal tax payments?